Pomax/BezierInfo-2/docs/chapters/bsplines/content.en-GB.md

 <graphics-element title="A B-Spline example" width="600" height="300" src="./basic.js"></graphics-element>

-The important part to notice here is that we are **not** doing the same thing with B-Splines that we do for poly-Béziers or Catmull-Rom curves: both of the latter simply define new sections as literally "new sections based on new points", so a 12 point cubic poly-Bézier curve is actually impossible, because we start with a four point curve, and then add three more points for each section that follows, so we can only have 4, 7, 10, 13, 16, etc point Poly-Béziers.
+The important part to notice here is that we are **not** doing the same thing with B-Splines that we do for poly-Béziers or Catmull-Rom curves: both of the latter simply define new sections as literally "new sections based on new points", so a 12 point cubic poly-Bézier curve is actually impossible, because we start with a four point curve, and then add three more points for each section that follows, so we can only have 4, 7, 10, 13, 16, etc. point Poly-Béziers.
 Similarly, while Catmull-Rom curves can grow by adding single points, this addition of a single point introduces three implicit Bézier points.
 Cubic B-Splines, on the other hand, are smooth interpolations of *each possible curve involving four consecutive points*, such that at any point along the curve except for our start and end points, our on-curve coordinate is defined by four control points.

 Consider the difference to be this: